City faces property buyouts for downtown United stadium sites

 “In some ways, I feel like we’re at the top of Mount Everest now, but we’ve still got to get down the mountain you know.
 We’re not done yet,” Trevisani said.
 “I think we’re going to change downtown Albuquerque forever.”

-The report estimates stadium costs between about 71 and 84 million dollars between those of the two preferred downtown stadium proposals.
+The report estimates stadium costs to about $71 million and $84 million between those of the two preferred downtown stadium proposals.
 That cost could fluctuate depending on how many luxury boxes might come with the new stadium and how much canopy might be built.
 The cost also does not include the price of any land acquisition.
 United owner Peter Trevisani hasn’t said how much private funding he’ll round-up for the project.

 The site just south of the Rail Yards received less favorable marks in the report as compared to the other downtown sites in part because of cleanup costs and existing historic buildings that could be obstacles to construction.
 The site by 12th and I-40 was noted for its more than one-mile distance from the heart of downtown.